Worst-case Nonlinear Regression with Error Bounds

 \section{Numerical examples}

-We illustrate the ideas developed in the previous sections in a few examples.
-All the numerical tests were run in Python 3.11 on an MacBook Pro with Apple M4 Max processor equipped with 16 CPU cores, using \texttt{direct}~\cite{JSW98} to solve global optimization problems.
-We also set $\gamma=10$ and $r(\theta)=10^{-8}\|\theta\|^2$, unless otherwise specified.
+All numerical tests were run in Python 3.11 with the \texttt{maxfit} package on a MacBook Pro with Apple M4 Max (16 CPU cores), using \texttt{direct}~\cite{JSW98,JM21} for global optimization (absolute tolerance $10^{-8}$, relative tolerance $10^{-5}$, max 2000 evaluations).
+Unless otherwise specified, $\gamma=10$ and $r(\theta)=10^{-8}\|\theta\|^2$.